United States forms

 - Submitting a single, combined fee payment for multiple forms.

-Form I-956 is utilized to request designation as a regional center under the Immigration and Nationality Act or to amend the designation of an existing regional center.
+Form I-956 serves as the application for entities seeking designation as a regional center under the Immigration and Nationality Act (INA) section 203(b)(5)(E) or for those requesting amendments to an existing approved regional center.
+Detailed guidance is available in the [Regional Center Annual Statement](/en/united-states/forms/i-956g) guide.

 - EB-5: EB-5 Immigrant Investor Visa